One Good Cop: Reception

 This movie argues that the end justifies the means.
 It stacks the deck so shamelessly in favor of that assumption - especially with all those adorable little orphans - that I wanted to kick back.
 I wanted to say, look, there are a lot of police detectives, especially childless ones with wives who work, whose salaries don't force them to steal in order to move out of small apartments.
 And there are a lot of cops who wouldn't kick in a week's salary (as the cops in this movie do) to help out a colleague who broke the law.

 No matter how sentimental and selfless the reasons behind it, a crime is a crime, and covering it up implicates everybody in the corruption.
 I don't know what the filmmakers thought, but I don't think "One Good Cop" has a happy ending.

 Box office

-One Good Cop debuted at No.2 its opening weekend, making only $3.3 million.
+One Good Cop debuted at No. 2 on its opening weekend, making only $3.3 million.